 First, LL dubbed himself J-Ski, taking cues from rappers Luvbug Starski, Busy B-Starsky and others.
 But he decided to come up with something more unique.

-Even though he liked Cool J, he continued to consider ways to fine tune it.
+Even though he liked Cool J, he continued to look for ways to fine tune it.
 During a conversation with his friend, fellow rapper Playboy Mikey D, they discussed changing it to Ladies Love Cool James.

 The connotation that he was a ladies' man was ambitious at the time, LL said during an interview with Katie Couric.
 "I promise you, it was completely wishful thinking," he said with a laugh.
 "I was a little kid just hoping."

-"Not Ladies Love Cool J," he told said.
+"Not Ladies Love Cool J," he said.
 "That's for sure.
 She calls me Todd."

 The rap legend said he eventually shortened his stage name to LL Cool J for marketing purposes.
 "When we made the records, we decided to make it LL because Ladies Love would look a little ridiculous and a little long on a piece of vinyl," he told Couric.

 LL Cool J will host the 56th Annual Grammy Awards on Jan.
 26 at 8 p.m.
-ET/PT on CBS Network Television.
+ET/PT on CBS.